Identity area

 Administrative history

 The Toronto Chapter of the Chinese Canadian National Council (CCNCTO) was incorporated in Ontario in 1985.
-The grassroots, non-profit organization is made up of Chinese Canadians in the Greater Toronto Area organizing to advance the equity, social justice, and inclusive civic participation of Chinese Canadians, under an overarching respect for diversity and human rights.
+The grassroots, non-profit organization is made up of Chinese Canadians in the Greater Toronto Area organizing to advance equity, social justice, and inclusive civic participation of Chinese Canadians, under an overarching respect for diversity and human rights.
 Major activities include public education, systemic advocacy, community development, coalition building, and providing direct assistance to individuals facing discrimination.

 A major, decades-long issue within the Chinese Canadian community taken up by the CCNC and supported by the CCNCTO was the campaign for redress among those who had paid the discriminatory Chinese head tax to enter Canada under the country's Chinese Immigration Act (1885-1947).

-Custodial history
+Archival history

 Scope and content

 Records in the fonds relate to the founding, development and activities of the Chinese Canadian National Council Toronto Chapter.
-Record types include meeting minutes, business correspondence, funding applications, position papers, newspaper clippings, and photographs and negatives.
+Record types include meeting minutes, business correspondence, funding applications, position papers, media releases, newspaper clippings, and photographs and negatives.

 The fonds consists of seven series: Minutes, etc.; Funding applications; Organizational memberships and correspondence; Projects and issues; Legal cases; Publications and photographs; and News clippings.